jimyoshida/self-taught-devops/SWE-History.md

 In November 2020, Microsoft released .NET 5.0.
 The "Core" branding was removed and version 4.0 was skipped to avoid conflation with .NET Framework, which remains the Windows-specific product.
 It addresses the patent concerns related to the .NET Framework.

 On February 8, 2021, the formation of the Rust Foundation was announced by its five founding companies (AWS, Huawei, Google, Microsoft, and Mozilla).

+## 4. AI/ML for DevOps

+The Turing test, originally called the imitation game by Alan Turing in 1950, is a test of a machine's ability to exhibit intelligent behaviour equivalent to, or indistinguishable from, that of a human.

+The term machine learning was coined in 1959 by Arthur Samuel, an IBM employee and pioneer in the field of computer gaming and artificial intelligence.
+The synonym self-teaching computers was also used in this time period.

+The term Deep Learning was introduced to the machine learning community by Rina Dechter in 1986.

+Torch is an open-source machine learning library, a scientific computing framework, and a script language based on the Lua programming language.
+Initial release: October 2002

+In 2004, it was shown by K. S. Oh and K. Jung that standard neural networks can be greatly accelerated on GPUs.
+Their implementation was 20 times faster than an equivalent implementation on CPU.
+In 2005, another paper also emphasised the value of GPGPU for machine learning.

+Keras is an open-source software library that provides a Python interface for artificial neural networks.
+Keras acts as an interface for the TensorFlow library.
+Initial release: 27 March 2015

+TensorFlow is a free and open-source software library for machine learning and artificial intelligence.
+It can be used across a range of tasks but has a particular focus on training and inference of deep neural networks.
+Initial release: November 9, 2015

+PyTorch is a machine learning framework based on the Torch library, used for applications such as computer vision and natural language processing, originally developed by Meta AI and now part of the Linux Foundation umbrella.
+Initial release: September 2016

+Generative Pre-trained Transformer 2 (GPT-2) is an open-source artificial intelligence created by OpenAI in February 2019.
+GPT-2 translates text, answers questions, summarizes passages, and generates text output on a level that, while sometimes indistinguishable from that of humans, can become repetitive or nonsensical when generating long passages.

+Generative Pre-trained Transformer 3 (GPT-3) is an autoregressive language model released in 2020 that uses deep learning to produce human-like text.
+Given an initial text as prompt, it will produce text that continues the prompt.

+GitHub Copilot is a cloud-based artificial intelligence tool developed by GitHub and OpenAI to assist users of Visual Studio Code, Visual Studio, Neovim, and JetBrains integrated development environments (IDEs) by autocompleting code.
+On June 29, 2021, GitHub announced GitHub Copilot for technical preview in the Visual Studio Code development environment.

+OpenAI Codex is an artificial intelligence model developed by OpenAI.
+It parses natural language and generates code in response.
+It is used to power GitHub Copilot, a programming autocompletion tool developed for Visual Studio Code.
+Codex is a descendant of OpenAI's GPT-3 model, fine-tuned for use in programming applications.
+Released: Aug 10, 2021

+Chat Generative Pre-Trained Transformer, commonly called ChatGPT, is a chatbot launched by OpenAI on November 30, 2022.
+It is built on top of OpenAI's GPT-3 family of large language models.